Jeeaaasus/youtube-dl/README.md

     **Unsupported arguments**
     * `--config-location`, hardcoded to `/config/args.conf`.
     * `--batch-file`, hardcoded to `/config/channels.txt`.
-    * `--sponsorblock-remove`, currently unsupported because of a bug with ffmpeg.

     **Default arguments**
     * `--output "/downloads/%(uploader)s/%(title)s.%(ext)s"`, makes youtube-dl create separate folders for each channel and use the video title for the filename.